Skip to content

 Editing Loan Balance

-If you don’t want to pay out the amount on the payslip, check Don’t pay out balance increase.
-You will then also have the option to check Balance increase is at beginning of period, which means repayment will start on the current payslip instead of the next.
+If you don’t want to pay out the amount on the payslip, check the Don’t pay out balance increase box.
+You will then also have the option to check the Balance increase is at beginning of period box, which means repayment will start on the current payslip instead of the next.

 Entering a Once-off Repayment will override any regular repayment defined for this loan – on the current payslip only.
 You can also tick the Cash/EFT repayment (no effect on payroll) box if the repayment was made off payroll and is being recorded on SimplePay to decrease the loan balance.